nadiarei/celo-js-tutorial/automated-cinema-ticket-nft-creation-celo.md

 import { createCanvas, loadImage } from "canvas";
 ```

-Let's write a function that will create an image and return it's data url.
+Let's write a function that will create an image and return it's data URL.

 ```js
 const renderQRcode = async (ticket_id) => {